5jt/Tatin/docs/source/install-server.md

 ## :fontawesome-solid-calendar-plus: Update the server

-Download the release ZIP from the [Releases](https://github.com/aplteam/Tatin/releases) page.
+Download the release ZIP from the [Releases](https://github.com/aplteam/Tatin/releases) page and unzip it.

 **Read the release note** before doing anything else.

 !!! warning "An update could require taking the server down for maintenance."

-A running server can monitor whether the workspace changes on disk after it started, and load it again.
+By defult, a running Tatin server watches the workspace on disk and reloads it if it changes.
 This makes for an easy update if no other action is required.

-The auto-update is active by default but can be switched off in the INI file with `[CONFIG]ReloadWS`.
+The automatic update can be switched off in the INI file with `[CONFIG]ReloadWS`.

-During the reload the server returns error messages.
+While reloading the workspace, the server returns error messages.
 Expect this to last 10 seconds or more, depending on the number of packages managed.